blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - IS-54 - Interim Standard 54
   - IS-136 - Interim Standard 136
 - GSM - Global System for Mobile communications, by ETSI (2G)
+- cdmaOne - Code Division Multiple Access One (2G)
+  - Also known as IS-95 (Interim Standard 95)
+  - It is the first technology that made use of the CDMA method
 - ETSI - European Telecommunications Standards Institute
 - GPRS - General Packet Radio Service (2.5G)
 - EDGE - Enhanced Data rates for GSM Evolution (2.75G)